act3-ai/aceup/act3-login/README.md

 ACT3 Login does the following:

 - Enables secure credential storage using your system's keychain
-- Adds the ACT3 Homebrew Tap for access to internal tools
+- Adds the [ACT3 Homebrew Tap](https://github.com/act3-ai/homebrew-tap) for easy access to ACT3 software
 - Authentication for the following:
   - Git over SSH and HTTPS
     - Optional: Enable commit signing with SSH